How “green” was the Autumn Budget

 Net zero and clean energy

-Growth for the UK’s clean energy was a core focus of the Budget industries (hence the “clean energy superpower” tagline) including:
+Growth for the UK’s clean energy industries was a core focus of the Budget (hence the “clean energy superpower” tagline) including:

 - £3.9 billion of funding in 2025-26 for Carbon Capture, Usage and Storage Track-1 projects to decarbonise industry and support flexible power generation.